Teriks/LibLSLCC/README.md

 #Building LibLSLCC on *Nix Platforms with xbuild from the shell

-To build LibLSLCC from the command line using mono and xbuild on nix*, first install Mono for your distribution then CD into the LibLSLCC source tree where **LibLSLCC-NoEditor.sln** resides.
+To build LibLSLCC from the command line using mono and xbuild on nix platforms, first install Mono for your distribution then CD into the LibLSLCC source tree where **LibLSLCC-NoEditor.sln** resides.

 enter the command: